The drag-adjoint field of a circular cylinder wake at Reynolds numbers 20, 100 and 500: Theoretical Analysis of the Drag-Adjoint Field

 Evolving backwards in time, the second term in this equation is equivalent to the effect of viscosity on fluid velocity circulation.
 However, the first term is unique for the adjoint circulation.
 Here we analyze the physical meaning of this term, namely the production of adjoint circulation

 With Stokes theorem, it can also be written as

+where $\Sigma_C$ is a surface enclosed by the curve $C$, and $d\mathbf{l}$ points anticlockwise when the surface normal $d\mathbf{s}$ points toward the viewer, following the right-hand rule.
 We make two main observations on the production of adjoint circulation: \begin{itemize} \item The production of adjoint circulation is an inviscous effect.
 It has no dependence on viscosity.
-Therefore, Kelvin's theorem does not hold for the adjoint field, even in the absence of viscosity. \item According to Equation (\ref{productadj}), amplification of adjoint circulation happens when the adjoint vector $\hat{u}$ is aligned against the rate of stretching of the fluid flow $\frac{D\,dl}{Dt}$.
+Therefore, Kelvin's theorem does not hold for the adjoint field, even in the absence of viscosity. \item According to Equation (\ref{productadj}), amplification of adjoint circulation happens when the adjoint vector $\hat{\mathbf{u}}$ is aligned against the rate of stretching of the fluid flow $\frac{D\,d\mathbf{l}}{Dt}$.
 In other words, when two fluid particles along the direction of the adjoint vector are squeezed against each other.
-Adjoint circulation is removed when the rate of stretching of the fluid flow is on the same direction as the adjoint vector field, i.e. when two fluid particles along the direction of the adjoint vector moves away from each other.
+Adjoint circulation is removed when the rate of stretching of the fluid flow is in the same direction as the adjoint vector field, i.e. when two fluid particles along the direction of the adjoint vector moves away from each other.
 Another point of view is that an adjoint eddy is amplified when it is "stretched" backwards in time by the fluid flow; an adjoint eddy is damped when it is "squeezed" backwards in time by the fluid flow. \end{itemize}